tier2tickets/Knowledge-Base/content/integration/servicenow.rst

 ServiceNow Integration
 ========================

 Let us know how to get in touch with your development team!
-We are happy to get you set up wit our software.
+We are happy to get you set up with our software.

 Advanced Integration Options